It's a whole new world! Different laws apply.

 Post-Secondary students have a responsibility to:

-- Provide verifying documentation to that designated office.
+- Provide verifying documentation to the DRC.

 - Act as independent adults